 I have always loved documenting my days and experiences with images and words.
-I find visuals to be extremely uplifting and inspiring.
-I was always someone who had their notebooks in school covered with pictures, magazine clippings, and inspirational quotes.
-There was always something so encouraging about seeing all of those pictures and phrases that represented how I felt inside, and what I enjoyed about life!
+Growing up I was always someone who had their notebooks in school covered with pictures, magazine clippings, and inspirational quotes.
+There was always something so encouraging about seeing all of those pictures and phrases that represented how I felt inside.
 Reminiscing on my magazine-clipping days and reflecting on how much those images brightened my daily life inspired me to create a similar space for my current goals and passions: a vision board!

 Passion: do what you love and love what you do.
 I’ve heard this simple phrase so many times, but lately it has been making me question whether or not I actually “walk the walk” when it comes to “wearing” my passions in my daily life.
 Maybe you have thought about this, too?
 Are we participating in activities that energize and excite us?
 Or, are we walking down a runway that appears to be safe and stable, yet we are stumbling as we attempt to stay in a straight line?
 When I thought about these questions, the answers made me realize that some of my focuses need to shift.

 We have so many types of “weather” in our lives, and while I prefer the beautiful, sunny days during which I am comfortable and content, I must learn to exist under all types of weather in order to truly learn about myself and experience each day.
 I wrote this post over the course of two weeks and almost didn’t finish it; I have had a difficult time putting my thoughts into a piece that makes sense to me.
 There were points where I would stop and feel that the words I was writing did not reflect how I have been actually working through some recent difficult “storms” in my life.
 This photo is a snapshot of my heart and these words are a peek into my soul.